 [image from hksnm.org]

 [image from hardwarezone.com]

 To the 90s kids who had the luxury of wireless internet, they would often find the router becoming part of the home decor.
 The router, alongside the ethernet modem would likely be claiming its rightful place beside the wired home phone.

-Which would be now be a part of history in the telecoms museum, if there were such a place in Singapore.
+Routers should now be a part of history in the telecoms museum, if there were such a place in Singapore.

-HDB flats with the utility panel now give you the joy of wireless home internet, hiding away the modem and router behind the box that is flush with the wall when the doors are closed.
+HDB flats with the utility panel now give you the joy of wireless home internet, hiding away the modem and router behind the box that is flush within the wall when the doors are closed.

 Felt, not seen.

 There was a time when drawers meant everything to people growing up in the 90s.

 One for the study notes from last year, one for the current.
 One for hoarding Magic cards.